©2023 OnPay, Inc.

 Plan details: Employers may choose an independent retirement plan administrator or offer an auto-IRA plan through Maine’s Retirement Savings Board.

 History and update: In June 2021, Maine’s state legislature passed an act to promote individual retirement savings through a public-private partnership.
-Implementation has three deadlines of April 2023, October 2023, and April 2024.

 Current rule: Most businesses in Maryland that use an automated payroll system, have at least one W-2 employee, and have been in operation for at least two (2) calendar years are required to provide employees with access to a retirement savings plan.

 History and update: Enacted into law in 2016, Maryland Saves launched in September 2022.